 One of the best resources South Dakota HOSA offers its members is its mentoring program.
 The program is designed to pair a health professions student with a HOSA member.
 There are over nine disciplines represented in our mentorship program.

 As SD HOSA evolves, it continues to meet the needs of its membership.
-The University of South Dakota Sanford School Health Sciences/South Dakota HOSA R.E.A.C.H.
-Mentoring Program aims to provide health career awareness and academic guidance to high school HOSA members by utilizing health science students at the University of South Dakota to help HOSA students develop their full potential; capable of making informed, responsible decisions involving their academic and career future.
+The University of South Dakota Sanford School Health Sciences and School of Medicine offer a South Dakota HOSA R.E.A.C.H.
+Mentoring Program that aims to provide health career awareness and academic guidance to high school HOSA members by utilizing health science students at the University of South Dakota to help HOSA students develop their full potential; capable of making informed, responsible decisions involving their academic and career future.
 Scroll down to apply.

 The following are the aims of the REACH Mentoring Program: